Naval strategy: Corbett’s principles

 Sir Julian Corbett (1854–1922) was a British naval historian who became a lecturer at the Royal Naval War College in Great Britain.

 Corbett differed from Mahan in placing much less emphasis on fleet battle.
 Corbett emphasized the interdependence of naval and land warfare and tended to concentrate on the importance of sea communications rather than battle.
 Battle at sea was not an end in itself; the primary objective of the fleet was to secure one's own communications and disrupt those of the enemy, not necessarily to seek out and destroy the enemy's fleet.
 To Corbett, command of the sea was a relative and not an absolute which could be categorized as general or local, temporary or permanent.
 Corbett defined the two fundamental methods of obtaining control of the lines of communication as the actual physical destruction or capture of enemy warships and merchants, and or a naval blockade.

 His most famous work, Some Principles of Maritime Strategy, remains a classic.

 Impact of the World Wars

 World War I and II left a major impact on naval strategies thanks to new technologies.
-With the creation of new naval vessels like the submarine, strategies like unrestricted warfare were able to be implemented and with the creation of oil based fuel, radar and radio navies were able to act more efficiently and effective since they were able to move faster, know where enemies were located and were able to communicate with ease.
+With the creation of new naval vessels like the submarine, strategies like unrestricted warfare were able to be implemented and with the creation of oil based fuel, radar and radio navies were able to act more efficiently and effectively since they were able to move faster, know where enemies were located and were able to communicate with ease.